 Directors are reimbursed for travel and accommodation costs incurred to attend board and committee meetings.
 Expenses are paid upon receipt of a completed expense claim form with supporting receipts.
 An annual report on director expenses is made to the Audit and Finance Committee.

-Meeting fees and retainers [PDF, 34 KB] are paid to directors on a quarterly basis in accordance with Treasury Board Directive 2/17 dated December 15, 2016.
-The Provincial Government website has the guidelines [PDF, 661 KB] for remunerating Crown Agency Boards.
+Meeting fees and retainers [PDF, 20 KB] are paid to Directors on a quarterly basis in accordance with Treasury Board Directive 2/20 dated April 1, 2020.
+The Provincial Government website has the guidelines [PDF, 97 KB] for remunerating Crown Agency Boards.

 Composition and succession

-The board reviews the skills, experience, background and diversity of the board in relation to BC Hydro's strategic direction.
-The Executive Chair communicates the results of this review to the B.C.
-Provincial Government through the B.C.
-Board Resourcing and Development Office (BRDO), access to which can be made through the Provincial Government website.
+The Board reviews the skills, experience, background and diversity of the Board in relation to BC Hydro's strategic direction.
+The Board Chair communicates the results of this review to the Government of B.C. through the B.C.
+Board Resourcing and Development Office (BRDO), access to which can be made through the provincial government website.

-The board and the Executive Chair review the competency mix, assess whether competency gaps exist in relation to BC Hydro's strategic direction, and make recommendations to the BRDO that supports an effective board renewal strategy.
+The Board and the Board Chair review the competency mix, assess whether competency gaps exist in relation to BC Hydro's strategic direction, and make recommendations to the BRDO that supports an effective board renewal strategy.